astromerik/milestone3/README.md

 <img src="static/images/demo/demodatabase.png" alt="Demonstration database" style="max-height:300px;">

-The database holds a simple structure since (as of today) the content is simple.
-There are currently no sub-directories since they are independent from one and other.
+The database holds a simple structure since (as of today) the content is limited.
+There are currently no sub-directories since all dictionaries they are independent from one and other exept of the keyswitch brand and keyswitch type.
+Keyswitch type will be a sub-directory/sub-element of keyswitch brand as soon as keyswitch types is being populated with more components.
 For example, when a user builds a keyboard, the existing components in the database are presented as options.
 The only "free" choices the user can make is the description of the project, the project name and the URL for the images.